jruels/ansible-windows-best/labs/setup-ansible/index.md

 pip3 install ansible
 ```

-Log out and back into the Ubuntu VM to update the path and complete Ansible setup
+Log out and back into the Control VM to update the path and complete Ansible setup

 ```
 exit
 ```

-> You will need to reconnect to the Ubuntu server with Putty.
+> You will need to reconnect to the Control server with Putty.

 Install Win RM